Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Bijection between -modules and Non-exceptional Routes

 In this section we describe a bijection between non-exceptional routes in a full DAG $G$ and indecomposable modules over certain gentle algebras.
 As a consequence, we show that the dual graph of the DKK triangulation has a poset structure coming from the $\tau$-tilting poset of the associated gentle algebra.

 Let $G$ be a full DAG with a fixed ample framing.
-By Corollary~\ref{cor:amplevialabeling}, the framing induces a labeling of the edges of $G$ by either 1 or 2.
-Thus we may define a weight function $~{\omega:E(G) \rightarrow \{1,2\}}$ on the edges of $G$ by
+By Corollary~\ref{cor:amplevialabeling}, the framing induces a labeling of the edges of $G$ by either 1 or 2 as stated in Equation~\eqref{eq:weight}.
+We refer to this labeling as the \emph{weight function} for the framing.

 \begin{definition} Let $R$ be a route in $G$ so that $R=(e_1,e_2,\ldots, e_k)$ is an ordered set of edges.
 Define the weight of $R$ by $\omega(R) = (\omega(e_1), \omega(e_2),\ldots, \omega(e_k)) \in \{1,2\}^k$. \end{definition} Note this means that $R$ is exceptional if and only if $\omega(R)$ is a vector of all ones or all twos.
 Next, we define a path algebra over a quiver with relations coming from $G$.
 In the context of our work, every full DAG has an associated quiver with an associated algebra.